gatsbyjs/gatsby/docs/docs/themes/building-themes.md

 When a user installs your starter all they will see is the content since the theme internals are hidden away as a library!

+### Make it accessible by default

+To ensure your themes are usable by the widest range of people, we highly encourage including accessible styles and defaults like color contrast, keyboard functionality, and assistive technology support.
+For more information, visit our [accessibility page](/docs/making-your-site-accessible/) and resources like the [A11y Project](https://a11yproject.com) and [WebAIM](https://webaim.org).